smalobastawi/pindrop_web/CUSTOMER_PORTAL_GUIDE.md

 ## Overview

-This implementation adds a complete customer portal to the PinDrop delivery management system, allowing customers to:
+This implementation adds a complete customer portal to the RiderApp delivery management system, allowing customers to:

 - Register and create accounts
 - Place package delivery orders